esclapez/PeleLMeX_Testing/Docs/source/manual/Model.rst

 through this mesh.
 Each cell in the mesh becomes labeled as regular, cut or covered, and the finite-volume based discretization methods traditionally used in AMReX applications need to be modified to incorporate these cell shapes.
 AMReX provides the necessary EB data structures, including volume and area fractions, surface normals and centroids, as well as local connectivity information.
-The fluxes are then modified to account for the apperture opening between adjacent cells and the additional EB-fluxes are included when constructing the cell flux divergences.
+The fluxes described in Section `_ssec:projScheme`_ are then modified to account for the apperture opening between adjacent cells and the additional EB-fluxes are included when constructing the cell flux divergences.

 A common problem arising with EB is the presence of the small cut-cells which can either introduce undesirable constraint on the explicit time step size or lead to numerical instabilities if not accounterd for. `PeleLMeX` relies on a combination of